nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 Use the example code above to update all of the List components to retrieve their state from the API.

-> **Pro tip:** Remember to use your network tab in the Chrom Developer Tools to watch your network requests and preview the responses.
+> **Pro tip:** Remember to use your network tab in the Chrome Developer Tools to watch your network requests and preview the responses.

 ![](./images/QmF1Sd9FOI.gif)